vjekoart/retrovizor/Readme.md

 * Add support for linkable headings
 * Add support for "Table of contents" on text pages
 * Add support for better color selector in `retro-experiment-control`
+* Expand styling for code blocks, and transfer content from gist.github.com to standalone pages
 * Expand test coverage for services and components
 * Environment (limited by Revizor)
     * Migrate to TypeScript